zfj4/EIAnalysis/README.md

 During the PostgreSQL installation you will be asked to set a password for the default `postgres` superuser — keep note of it.

+> **Using Docker?** If you plan to use Docker (step 7), you can skip these prerequisites entirely — Docker provides its own Python and PostgreSQL environments.

 ---

 ## 1 — Download and extract the project